Lin-Buo-Ren/Flexible-Software-Installation-Specification/README.markdown

 The "source" file extension is rooted from GNU Bash, which means read the file and assign the variable defined in it.

+It is recommended to fill all the variables applicable for your application, however missing variable assignment should be accepted as well with fallback results

 ### META_APPLICATION_IDENTIFIER
 Application's identifier, application's name with limitation posed by the underlying platform